MarinaKalashina/DateConverter_withTests/Google_tests/lib/googlemock/docs/for_dummies.md

 <!-- GOOGLETEST_CM0029 DO NOT DELETE -->

-### Using Mocks in Tests
+## Using Mocks in Tests

 Once you have a mock class, using it is easy.
 The typical work flow is:

-1. Import the gMock names from the `testing` namespace such that you can use them unqualified (You only have to do it once per file.
+1. Import the gMock names from the `testing` namespace such that you can use them unqualified (You only have to do it once per file).
 Remember that namespaces are a good idea.
 2. Create some mock objects.
 3. Specify your expectations on them (How many times will a method be called?